jonathanpmay/nexus-aws/README.md

 ## Usage
 1. Create a new Terraform workspace.
 The workspace name will be used in subsequent resources.
 2. Run Terraform Apply to create a CodeBuild project
+3. Copy buildspec.yml to the new project Git directory